pahoalapizco/regression_with_python/README.md

 ```

 ## Set up project's module
 To move beyond notebook prototyping, all reusable code should go into the module/ folder package.
-To use that package inside your project, install the project's module in editable mode, so you can edit files in the final folder and use the modules inside your notebooks :
+To use that package inside your project, install the project's module in editable mode, so you can edit files in the final folder and use the modules inside your notebooks:

 ```bash
 pip install --editable .